-CROW, a novel for young adults by Barbara Wright, is an excellent way to engage students in learning about the 1898 Wilmington coup d'état, when North Carolina's white Southern Democrats conspired and led a mob of over 2,000 white men to overthrow the legitimately elected local Fusionist local government.
-They unjustly expelled opposing black and white political leaders from the city.
-The white mob destroyed the property and businesses of black citizens (businesses that had been started after the Civil War and were thriving), including the only black newspaper in the city.
-Using terrorist strategies, they killed an estimated 60 to possibly more than 300 people.
-CROW explores this history, and related themes such as slavery, Jim Crow, democracy, the rule of law, overcoming adversity, and more.
-Written from the perspective of 12-year-old Moses Thomas, the novel gives students a personal perspective of the thriving African American community of Wilmington and how the rights and freedoms of black North Carolinians were violently challenged and strategically removed.
+CROW, a novel for young adults by Barbara Wright, is an excellent way to engage students in learning about the 1898 Wilmington Race Riot and related themes such as slavery, Jim Crow, democracy, the rule of law, overcoming adversity, and more.
+Written from the perspective of 12-year-old Moses Thomas, the novel gives students a personal perspective of the thriving African American community of Wilmington and how its rights and freedoms were violently challenged in the only successful coup d'état in US history.

-This guide provides resources for using CROW in either the middle school Social Studies or Language Arts classroom, or ideally, as an interdisciplinary unit for both courses.
+This guide provides resources for using CROW in either the Social Studies or Language Arts classroom, or ideally, as an interdisciplinary unit for both courses.
 Through the attached detailed reading guide, teachers can engage students in chapter by chapter discussions that encourage critical reading and higher order thinking.
 The numerous activity options provided allow students to creatively explore the fictional life of the characters as they relate to real world historical events through group work, drama, art, creative writing, deliberation, examination of primary source documents, and more.
 Teachers should preview the questions and activities provided and choose which best meet their particular course's learning goals.